 Obviously, an undersized central air conditioning system won't cool your home adequately, leaving you uncomfortable on the hottest days.
 But an overly large system is also problematic, because it will continually cycle on and off.
 This is noisy and inefficient, increasing your electric bills.
 It can also cause the A/C to wear out more quickly, meaning you'll have to spend even more money to replace it.

-The best heating and cooling pros are expert at rightsizing A/C systems (aka load calculation or Manual J methodology), so find out from them what's best for your home.
+The best heating and cooling air conditioning contractors pros are experts at rightsizing A/C systems (aka load calculation or Manual J methodology), so find out from them what's best for your home.

 Cost to install a central air conditioning system will normally include: